 Our customer has developed a special methodology for improving productivity and self-organization, which was based on personal experience, in-depth research, and analysis of various literature.
 The client wanted to implement this vision and approach in a mobile application that would differ from the standard to-do list apps.
 The app would also help users to prioritize and structure their tasks correctly and thereby be more efficient throughout the day.

 The product founder possesses years of experience as a business process analyst.
 Having worked in various industries and helping companies with workflow optimization, he came up with a specific framework and concept of organizing personal tasks more effectively.

-Initially, the synchronization process was designed to utilize two different channels: one channel - iCloud, where all notes were synchronized and the second channel - an internal server, where the shared data was synchronized.
+Initially, the synchronization process was designed to utilize two different channels: one channel – iCloud, where all notes were synchronized, and the second channel – an internal server, where the shared data was synchronized.
 It had caused multiple malfunctions connected to the synchronization messages simultaneously going to both channels that weren’t managed by the same provider, and thus it was next to impossible to apply any multithreading patterns to orchestrate them.
-The fact that there were two synchronization channels caused permanent data distortion.
+The fact that there were two synchronization channels that caused permanent data distortion.